What to Do When an Employee is Caught Stealing

 Expressly advise employees that if they violate policies pertaining to the protection of company assets, they may be terminated without any finding of any intentional wrongdoing on their part.

 - Employee theft is a disturbing situation and should be dealt with.
 However, how it is dealt with is critical to avoiding potential litigation.
 It is advisable to enlist the services of a lawyer to help you through the process and safeguard you against legal action on the part of the employee.

 Should you have any questions related to how to deal with employee theft, please contact us online or call our offices at (561) 653-0008.
-At Scott Wagner and Associates, P.A., our approachable and knowledgeable attorneys are dedicated to providing skilled legal representation for your unique situation.
+At Scott • Wagner and Associates, our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.